microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/Copy-ContainerFile.md

 ```

 ### -ToContainer
 Specifies that the file will be copied from the host into the container.
+Otherwise, the file is copied from the container to the host.